RachelrWhite/chess/phase5Notes.md

 8. No New Pass Off Tests

 There are no new autograder tests for Phase 5 — but your client and facade tests must pass locally before you demo to a TA.

+//take all the input and sent it to the prelogin or postlogin

+    //make sure the post can access the authtoken - can store in reple
+    //last tips:
+    //how do i plan on sending the https requests:
+        //3 different mods client, shared, server
+        //my server can access the server code and shared
+        //client can access the shared and client code
+        //client goes through the cloud to access server code

+    //add server facade in the java folder probably in its own folder

+}